hazelcast/hazelcast-jet-reference-manual/docs/400_Core_API/600_WatermarkPolicy.md

-The policy objects presented above will return the "ideal" watermark value according to their logic; however it would be too much overhead to insert a watermark item each time the ideal watermark advances.
-This is why a throttling layer should always be added on top of the baseline policy.
-For the purpose of sliding windows, there is an easy answer: suppress all watermark items that belong to the same frame as the already emitted one.
+The policy objects presented above will return the "ideal" watermark value according to their logic; however it would be too much overhead to insert a watermark item each time the ideal watermark advances (typically a thousand times per second). `WatermarkEmissionPolicy` is the object that decides whether to emit a watermark item given the last emitted and the current value of the watermark.
+For the purpose of sliding windows there is an easy answer: suppress all watermark items that belong to the same frame as the already emitted one.
 Such items would have no effect since the watermark must advance beyond a frame's end for the aggregating vertex to consider the frame completed and act upon its results.
-The method `WatermarkPolicy#throttleByFrame()` will return a policy with this kind of throttling applied.
-For other cases there is `throttleByMinStep()` which suppresses watermark items until the watermark has advanced more than `minStep` ahead of the previously emitted one.
+The method `WatermarkEmissionPolicy.emitByFrame()` will return a policy with this kind of throttling applied.
+For other cases there is `emitByMinStep()` which suppresses watermark items until the watermark has advanced at least `minStep` ahead of the previously emitted one.